daynamic/Reader-App/README.md

 - Under the hood we are updating the data base of FirebaseFirestore and making changes to it.

+### Stats Screen :-
+- Here we pulled out Stats from Firebase and shwon.

 ### Screenprints

 Splashscreen:-                                Sign In Screen :-                            Sign Up screen :-